marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 # Introduction

-The following guide instrutcs you to use code in that repo to deploy a Pritunl VPN server on the Google Cloud Platform (GCP) using Terraform.
-Also, we will leverage the Identity-Aware Proxy to provide secure SSH access to the VM instance.
+ThisREADME instrutcs to use code in that repo to deploy a Pritunl VPN server on the Google Cloud Platform (GCP) using Terraform.
+Also, we will leverage the Identity-Aware Proxy to provide secure SSH access to the VM instance, a final step to configure Pritunl VPN server.

 ## Client-site VPN